James-S-Santangelo/paper-rcourse/paper.md

 -->

-In traditional undergraduate biology education, students learn statistical skills and biological concepts separately, often without any teaching on coding itself.
+In traditional undergraduate biology education, students learn statistical skills and biological concepts separately, without any practical application through coding.
 Designed primarily for upper-year undergraduate students, this learning module emphasizes gaining skills in R coding in the context of learning statistics and ecology.
-Notably, the materials cover statistical concepts that are broadly useful in biological sciences, including mixed effects models, randomization tests, model selection, and differential equations.
-While we delivered these material and concepts as a four-month semester long course, these concepts are structured into primarily independent submodules focused around several lessons.
-All material was designed by an interdisciplinary, PhD student-level teaching team that could easily be mixed and matched to suit any desired learning module outcome.
-From the start, lessons were designed to be interactive, delivered in a participatory live-coding format so students learn experientially.
+Notably, the material covers statistical concepts that are broadly useful in biological sciences, including mixed effects models, randomization tests, model selection, and differential equations.
+While we delivered the material and concepts as a four-month long course, these concepts are structured into primarily independent submodules focused around several lessons, which could easily be mixed and matched to suit any desired learning outcome.
+Lessons were designed to be interactive and delivered in a participatory live-coding format so students learn experientially.
 The teaching material includes assignments to hone and reinforce students' understanding and allow them to critically apply their skills to new problems.
-Reproducible quantative research skills are emphasized throughout, culminating in an open-ended self-directed project that requires students to apply their skills to a real ecological dataset and problem.
-The teaching material is publicly hosted in a GitHub repository and has an auto-generated website from the source material, so that text, code, and output is presented all together.
-The material is openly available and licensed, anyone can easily copy and modify for their own purposes.
+Reproducible quantitative research skills are emphasized throughout, culminating in an open-ended self-directed project that requires students to apply their skills to a real ecological dataset and problem.
+The teaching material is hosted in a public GitHub repository which automatically generates a website that presents the text, code, and code output together on the same page.
+The material is openly available and licensed; anyone can easily copy and modify for their own purposes.

 ## Learning Objectives and Content

-The overarching objective of the course is to teach reproducible and collaborative quanititative research skills.
-The lessons are described in more detail in Table 1 and are designed into three overall submodules:
+The overarching objective of the course is to teach reproducible and collaborative quantitative research skills.
+The lessons are described in more detail in Table 1 and are organized into three submodules:

-1. Programming in R [@R], basic data wrangling, and visualizations (lessons 1-5).
+1. Programming in R [@R], basic data wrangling, and visualization (lessons 1-5).
 2. Exploratory and statistical data analysis (lessons 6-13).
 3. Collaborative and reproducible science (lessons 14-15).